HunterPie/docs/src/_posts/2022-11-30-troubleshooting.md

 categories: [Documentation, Issues]
 ---

-If you're having an issue with HunterPie like crash or freezes, do the following:

-> If you're having freezing issues or crashes, skip to [Memory Dump](#memory-dump) {: .prompt-danger }

 ## Memory Dump

 Debugging a software without any data that can be analyzed is really hard, so if your HunterPie is *constantly* freezing, you can try generating a memory dump of HunterPie's process so I can analyze it and see if there's anything weird going on.
 To generate a memory dump, do the following: